 13.3.3.1 Recommended retail prices of popular factory-made cigarettes

-Between 2002 and 2010, Winfield 25s, Longbeach 40s and Peter Jackson 30s—all brands from the mainstream (mid-priced) market segment—were the most popular FMC products, other than Horizon (a value brand) temporarily replacing Peter Jackson in 2006.
+The popularity of particular brands, and price segments, has changed considerably over time.
+Between 2002 and 2010, Winfield 25s, Longbeach 40s and Peter Jackson 30s—all brands from the mainstream (mid-priced) market segment—were among the ten the most popular FMC products, other than Horizon (a value brand) temporarily replacing Peter Jackson in 2006.
 From 2011, Horizon 50s replaced Peter Jackson as the third most popular brand.
 At about this time, the new supervalue brand JPS was launched, with a per stick RRP that was similar to the per stick RPP of Longbeach 40s and Horizon 50s—so, offering the same per stick value as larger packs, but for a cheaper upfront purchase price.
 As prices rose with large annual excise increases from 2013 onwards, the per stick RRP of JPS 25s were well below the previous leading brand, Winfield 25s.
-JPS became of the leading brands from 2014 onwards.
-Rothmans were one of several supervalue brands introduced in the mid-2010s, becoming a leading brand in 2016.
-By 2018, the leading brands were all from the value or supervalue segment.
+JPS became of top three leading brands from 2014 onwards, and other supervalue brands such as Rothmans, Bond Street, and Parker & Simpson were introduced and grew in popularity in the late 2010s and early 2020s.
+By 2018, two of the three leading brands were all from the supervalue segment.

 13.3.3.2 Recommended retail prices of popular roll-your-own tobacco

-Figure 13.3.4 shows the recommended retail price per gram of the three most popular RYO products in 2010 to 2020 among Australians who smoked.
+Figure 13.3.6 shows the recommended retail price of the three most popular RYO brands in 2010 to 2022 among Australians who smoked, using the per gram price of the most commonly nominated pouch size for each brand.
 Similar to FMC cigarettes in Figure 13.3.5, the same brands were consistently most popular until about 2014: Winfield, Drum, and Champion.
 These are all long-standing RYO brands (the Winfield brand family also has FMC products), and these had very similar RRPs in each year.
+Winfield and Champion have been among the three leading RYO brands in each survey year since 2002.
+In 2016, the third most popular product was JPS, then Longbeach, and then Capstan in 2020 and 2022.
+The per gram RRPs of these products was approximately $0.20 lower per gram that the traditionally popular RYO products in each year.

 13.3.4 Prices paid as reported by consumers